World diamond centre

-Thanks to this app, everyone can now discover how Antwerp, the diamond story started and what goes on behind closed doors in the diamond district.
+Thanks to this app, everyone can now discover how Antwerp’s diamond story started and what goes on behind closed doors in the diamond district.
 Learn everything there is to know about diamonds in Antwerp in the eight themes of this app, which virtually opens the door of this industry.
 This application is available in four languages and can be downloaded for free from the App store or the Google Play store.

 Antwerp Loves Diamonds map